 C++ Math log2

-The function computes the base 2 logarithm of a given number.
+The function calculates the binary logarithm of a specified number.

 Suppose a number is 'x':